Skip to Main Content

 Authors submitting an AAM to PubMed Central via NIHMS must agree to a submission statement as part of the standard PubMed Central manuscript submission process.
 Under the NIH Public Access Policy, authors submitting an AAM to PubMed Central must provide NIH with a standard license that mirrors the Government Use License.

-This language, included as part of the submission statement to PubMed Central (PMC), states:
+Language that authors will encounter as part of the submission statement to PubMed Central via NIHMS:

 I hereby grant to NIH, a royalty-free, nonexclusive, and irrevocable right to reproduce, publish, or otherwise use this work for Federal purposes and to authorize others to do so.
 This grant of rights includes the right to make the final, peer-reviewed manuscript publicly available in PubMed Central upon the Official Date of Publication.